colby/colbyolson.com/pages/resume.md

 ## Work experience
 * **Copious Inc**, Portland, OR 2013-active

-Developed and maintained several large scale e-commerce web applications.
+Released and maintained several large scale e-commerce web applications in both PHP/Magento and Ruby/RoR.

-Developed processes for deployments and for releases that increased stability, accountability, and team coordination.
+Developed processes around releases and deployments that increased stability, accountability, and team coordination.

 Developed and maintained tooling that empowered developers, improved